andrewt3000/web_development/README.md

 Alternatives:
 - [material UI](https://material-ui.com/)  - Looks like Google.
-[antd](https://ant.design/docs/react/introduce) - Desktop oriented react ui components.
+- [antd](https://ant.design/docs/react/introduce) - Desktop oriented react ui components.
-- Pro: Antd is used by several chinese companies including alibaba, tencent and Baidu.
 	- Pro: Antd has a desktop oriented Table component that has scrolling features, based on [rc-table](https://github.com/react-component/table)
 	- Con: I don't like the typography (probably due to Chinese influence and their different character set).
 There is not as much emphasis on responsive design as other packages.
 - [react bootstrap](https://react-bootstrap.github.io/) - originally [bootstrap](https://getbootstrap.com/) was created by twitter.
 - [chakra](https://chakra-ui.com/)
 - [blueprint](https://blueprintjs.com/)